Skip to main content

 A grant is a financial award that does not have to be repaid.
 In general, grants must pay for the direct costs of school, such as tuition and fees, first.
 Thereafter, a student can use excess funds for living expenses.

 The Federal Pell Grant is one of the best-known options.
-Students whose family income is less than $50,000 per year are eligible, with a maximum award of $7,395 for the 2023-2024 school year.
+Students whose family income is less than 225% of the national poverty level are generally eligible, with a maximum award of $7,395 for the 2024-2025 school year.
 To be eligible for a Pell Grant, you’ll have to fill out a Free Application for Federal Student Aid (FAFSA).

 SNU’s school code is 003149.